hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 ## Learning Objectives

 * Describe the advantages of using R on HPC
+* Installing packages on O2
 * Create personal R libraries on O2
-* Utilize installed packages on O2

 ## Scaling up R Computation with HPC Resources